Bobby Fischer: Grandmaster, candidate, and author

 In 1957, Fischer wanted to go to Moscow.
 At his pleading, "Regina wrote directly to the Soviet leader, Nikita Khrushchev, requesting an invitation for Fischer to participate in the 6th World Youth and Student Festival of 1957.
 The reply—affirmative—came too late for him to go."
 Regina did not have the money to pay the airfare, but in 1958, Fischer was invited onto the game show I've Got a Secret, where, thanks to Regina's efforts, the producers of the show arranged two round-trip tickets to the Soviet Union, for Bobby and his sister Joan.

-Fischer was invited by the Soviet Union to Moscow, where Lev Abramov would serve as a guide to Bobby and his sister, Joan.
+Fischer was invited by the Soviet Union to Moscow, where Lev Abramov would serve as a guide to Bobby and Joan.
 Upon arrival, Fischer immediately demanded that he be taken to the Moscow Central Chess Club, where he played speed chess with two young masters, Evgeni Vasiukov and Alexandr Nikitin, winning every game.
 Chess author V. I. Linder writes about the impression Fischer gave Vladimir Alatortsev when he played blitz against the Soviet masters:

 Back in 1958, in the Central Chess Club, Vladimir Alatortsev saw a tall, angular 15-year-old youth, who in blitz games, crushed almost everyone who crossed his path...
 Alatortsev was no exception, losing all three games.
 He was astonished by the young American Robert Fischer's play, his fantastic self-confidence, amazing chess erudition, and simply brilliant play!
 Vladimir said in admiration to his wife on arriving home: "This is the future world champion!"

 Fischer demanded to play against Mikhail Botvinnik, the reigning World Champion.
 When told that this was impossible, Fischer asked to play Paul Keres.
-Tigran Petrosian was summoned to the club, and played speed games with Fischer, winning the majority.
+Tigran Petrosian was summoned to the club and played speed games with Fischer, winning the majority.
 Fischer was disappointed that he could not get more serious games against strong opposition, and his angry remarks appeared in the Russian press.
 Yugoslavian chess officials offered to take in Fischer and Joan as early guests to the Interzonal.
 Fischer took them up on the offer, arriving in Yugoslavia to play two short training matches against masters Dragoljub Janošević and Milan Matulović.
 Fischer drew both games against Janošević and then defeated Matulović in Belgrade by 2½–1½.